 Developing a clear picture of your current financial health and well being followed by a plan to maintain/achieve financial goals are important steps in managing financial assets.
 Some clients have a clear picture of their current financial standing and planning goals for the future, while others do not.
-We recommend the use of a specialist trained in these processes (Certified Financial Planner™) for those who don’t.
+Financial planning is important to achieve financial goals, and we recommend the use of a specialist trained in these processes (Certified Financial Planner™) for those who don’t.

 Where We Are Different

 All too often financial planners will hold themselves out as a one-stop-shop where they do both the planning and implementation.
 Our investors do not believe in this approach and instead realize the importance of utilizing the special training, knowledge and experience of both a CFP® and CFA®.
-For clients needing the services of a CFP®, we can work with your existing planner or we use the services of Holly P. Thomas LLC.
+For clients needing the services of a CFP®, we can work with your existing planner or we use the services of Holly Donaldson Financial Planning, LLC.

-Holly P. Thomas LLC subscribes to the separation of skill sets and provides fee-only financial planning.
+Holly Donaldson Financial Planning, LLC subscribes to the separation of skill sets and provides fee-only financial planning.
 They do not manage money but help clients develop strategies for their business and personal finances.

 - Determining “Where are you now” by pulling together all the financial pieces of an individual’s life, family or small business – as they exist today (insurance, pension, savings, investments, home, business, etc.)